yangqianq/EpiCas-DL/README.md

 1.There has CRISPRoff_seq/CRISPRoff_epi/CRISPRa_seq/CRISPRa_epi four models for you.

+2.We provide "epi_reference" folder at "https://pan.baidu.com/s/1TbUhdmaJ8b0vhUF1Tqhuqw?pwd=ilg1".

-2.We also provided a website that available at http://www.sunlab.fun:3838/EpiCas-DL.
+3.We also provided a website that available at http://www.sunlab.fun:3838/EpiCas-DL.